2 Intelligence Company

 2 Intelligence Company (abbreviated 2 Int Coy) is a Canadian Armed Forces Primary Reserve Intelligence Branch unit based in Toronto, headquartered at Denison Armoury.
 It is part of the 4th Canadian Division.
+Its activities were confidential until the 1980s.

 The Intelligence Officers and Operators of the unit reside in the Greater Toronto Area, work as professionals in the business community and are also active in numerous community service organizations.
 They deploy on domestic and foreign operations, and are primarily responsible for tactical, or combat intelligence.
 Recent deployments include to Cyprus, Bosnia, Afghanistan, Kuwait, and Canada.